mumez/RediStick/doc/Search.md

-# How to use with RediSearch
+# Working with RediSearch in RediStick

 RediStick supports [RediSearch](https://redis.io/docs/stack/search/) - a full-text search extension for Redis.

 ## Installation

-### Preparing RediSearch
+### Setting up RediSearch

-RediSearch is a part of [Redis Stack](https://redis.io/docs/stack/) and it is not included in Redis by default.
+RediSearch is a component of the [Redis Stack](https://redis.io/docs/stack/) and it is not included in Redis by default.
-The easiest way to start RediSearch-enabled redis is using [official docker image](https://hub.docker.com/r/redis/redis-stack).
+The easiest way to start a RediSearch enabled Redis is to use the [official docker image](https://hub.docker.com/r/redis/redis-stack).

 ```bash
 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 -v /local-data/:/data redis/redis-stack:latest
 ```

-### Install RediStick Search packages
+### Installing RediStick Search packages

 Now you can install RediStick Search packages into Pharo (or GemStone/S).